June is National Safety Month

 According to the NSC, falls are the second most common reason for preventable workplace injuries, second only to vehicle accidents.
 Falls can happen anywhere including at work, in retail establishments, in restaurants, in schools, and on construction sites.
 The Occupational Safety and Health Administration, OSHA, states that almost one out of four fatal falls at construction sites happen due to falling from a ladder.

-Falls can be prevented with proper training, adequate supervision, and use of approved equipment.
+Falls can be prevented with proper training, adequate supervision, and the use of approved equipment.
 Companies need to take care to provide a safe environment for their employees.
-Regular maintenance and inspection is necessary, and employees should be trained to use equipment properly.
+Regular maintenance and inspection are necessary, and employees should be trained to use equipment properly.
 Supervisors need to manage workers and they should not allow any unsafe practices.

 Traffic accidents are on the rise in the United States.
 In 2016 there were 3,776 fatalities due to traffic crashes in Texas, according to a report from the Insurance Institute for Highway Safety, Highway Loss Data Institute (IIHS-HLDI).
+The vast majority of these accidents happened because of driver error.

 There are many factors that contribute to traffic accidents and they include human errors, weather or road conditions, and mechanical failures.
 Of the many factors, distracted driving is one of the most common reasons for accidents.
 Drivers should not use cell phones or other electronic devices while behind the wheel, so they can concentrate on the road.